Coombe Hill and Chequers trail

 This is the largest of only three significant natural box woodlands in Britain.
 The Warren was used in medieval times for breeding rabbits or hares.
 The small mound you passed on the top of Beacon Hill is the remains of a pillow mound, purpose-built to centralise the colony.

 The walk now starts a loop around and up Pulpit Hill.
 [To miss this out, and to shorten the walk by some 2.5k m/1.5 miles follow the grassy path on the left side of the field, with woodland and a fence on your left.
-You will soon meet the Ridgeway path .
+You will soon meet the Ridgeway path.
 Turn left to meet a gate.
-Then go to straight to instruction (12)] Once you have passed through the gate, bear immediately right, following a path that runs beneath the trees (sign-posted Outer Aylesbury Ring).
+Then go to straight to instruction (12)] Once you have passed through the gate, bear immediately right, following a path that runs beneath the trees (sign-posted Outer Aylesbury Ring on the gate post).
 When you emerge from the trees, head for a wooden gate in a wire fence.
 Go through the gate into an area of Access Land, and head straight on, up a short slope opposite.
 Turning left at the top, you will soon see views across Great Kimble Common, Happy Valley and the Aylesbury Vale.
 The path now drops to the right below the ridge.
 Go past a wooden field gate, until you reach a kissing gate.

 Go through the gate and turn right onto the Ridgeway path, with a steep wooded slope on your right.
 As the path soon enters more open grassland, keep left following the well-used path.
 The Ridgeway here is locally called the Cradle Path.
 Continue to follow the waymarked Ridgeway path until, just 15m after crossing another path and directly opposite a Ridgeway path marker, turn onto a grassy path branching off to your right, leading uphill to a flat-topped mound called Chequers Knap.